CROAK! A first-hand intro to amphibian monitoring

 A citizen scientist wades into marsh to look for amphibian eggs

-On a beautiful (chilly!) morning, I joined citizen scientists at Islandwood on Bainbridge Island to shadow the group and learn about their work monitoring amphibian activity in bodies of water on the Islandwood campus.
+On a beautiful (chilly!) morning, I joined citizen scientists at Islandwood on Bainbridge Island to shadow a group of CROAK (Community Research on Amphibians of Kitsap) program participants.
+I learned about their work monitoring amphibian activity in bodies of water on the Islandwood campus.

 Armed with waders and buckets of tools and instruments, these volunteers are part of a broader amphibian monitoring program led by the Woodland Park Zoo.
 Since 2012, this program – consisting of approximately 100 volunteers – has monitored 17 sites for evidence of breeding amphibians.
 Volunteers log data in the Amphibians of Washington project on iNaturalist, where project curators verify the observations.
 These observations help program administrators understand where our local amphibians are – and aren’t – breeding across the region.